offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 Algorithms/Single Nucleotide Polymorphism/Suffix Array_TOPIC
 ```

 **WHAT**: Burrows-wheeler transform (BWT) is a matrix formed by combining all cyclic rotations of a sequence and sorting lexicographically.
-It's used for efficiently determining the number of times some substring appears in a sequence, and with some extensions it can also determine the position of each occurrence of that substring.
+It's used for efficiently determining the number of times some substring appears in a sequence, and with some extensions it can determine their positions in the sequence as well.

 Similar to suffix arrays, the sequence must have an end marker where the end marker symbol comes first in the lexicographical sort order.
-For example, the BWT of the "banana¶" ("¶" is the end marker), first creates a matrix by stacking all possible cyclical rotations...
+For example, the BWT of "banana¶" ("¶" is the end marker), first creates a matrix by stacking all possible cyclical rotations...

 |   |   |   |   |   |   |   |
 |---|---|---|---|---|---|---|